Sun from a clear blue sky and a fabulous winter landscape offered a perfect backdrop for snowshoeing at Hirschegg in Kleinwalsertal.

 Up and about

 Those who didn’t have snowshoes were fitted with the necessary equipment in the local sports shop.
-We picked up our backpacks, snowshoes and poles and headed for the end of the ski slope, about 100 meters from the Walserhaus in Hirschegg.
-As soon as everyone had strapped on their snowshoes, Sebastian, an experienced mountain guide, gave a short introduction in snowshoe hiking.
+Then, we picked up our backpacks, snowshoes and poles and headed for the end of the ski slope, about 100 meters from the Walserhaus in Hirschegg.
+As soon as everyone had strapped on their snowshoes, Sebastian, an experienced mountain guide, introduced snowshoe hiking briefly.
 “Practise makes the master,” Sebastian ensured and led the group out on the snow.
 Fresh powder snow on top of harder “older” snow gave our snowshoes a good grip.
 Soon the convoy climbed steadily up the hill.

 < Click on the images to enlarge >